1 Nov 2020Abstract Submission Deadline

 In 2019, Singapore released an underground masterplan that maps out the underground space and its potential use.
 Singapore thus has great needs for resource and infrastructure development, which is well supported by high-level research from the industry and academia.
 Singapore is much more than the sum of its numerous attractions.
 It’s constantly evolving, reinventing, and reimagining itself, with people who are passionate about creating new possibilities.
 It’s where foodies, explorers, collectors, action seekers, culture shapers, and socializers meet – and new experiences are created every day.

-We look forward to welcoming all of you in Singapore for ARC13 on 3-7 May 2021.
+We look forward to welcoming all of you in Singapore for ARC13 on 15 to 19 Nov 2021.

 Local Organizing Committee of ARC13